NREL/EnergyPlus/design/FY2024/DuctModelRoadMap.md

 Since the process is very complicated, a roadmap is needed to provide dicrection how to implement the new feature.
 It may involve changes of existing AFN objects.

+## E-mail and Conference Call Conclusions ##

+### E-mail communication with Mike ###

+The most important restriction is that any proposed new objects or existing objects have to be used in the AFN model for the roadmap.

+I'm not sure I understand.
+I thought the goal here was a simplified model that didn't require AFN.
+Mike

+On 2/6/2024 2:08 PM, gu@fsec.ucf.edu wrote:
+Mike:

+Thanks for your comments.
+Let me explain what I need to define duct objects to calculate conduction loss and leakage first.
+Here are requirements.

+1. Air node

+Some nodes are needed to be redefined, in addition to air node defined in AirLoopHAVC.
+For example, the inlet node of a zone splitter is the same node of AirloopHVAC demand outlet node.
+In order to build a duct, I need to make two separate nodes, instead of one.

+2. Duct as a linkage

+A linkage is needed to use two air nodes to represent a duct for conduction loss calculation.

+3. Leak as a linkage

+A zone and an air node have to used to represent a supply or return leak

+4. Make up air as a linkage

+Due to unbalanced supply and return leaks, additional flows between outdoor and a zone, and between two zones have to be defined based on a leakage

+5. Duct component

+Duct geometry and materials are needed for conduction loss calculation

+6. Leakage component

+The fraction flow is needed to represent leakage

+The most important restriction is that any proposed new objects or existing objects have to be used in the AFN model for the roadmap.

+Therefore, I propose to use existing the AFN objects.
+An alternative choice is that the AFN objects may be renames by removing “AirflowNetwork” for general purpose.
+For example, AirflowNetwork:Distribution:Node can be replaced by Distribution:Node.

+Therefore, expansion of ZoneHVAC:AirDistributionUnit may not be enough to cover what I need.
+The object may not be used in the AFN model.

+Thanks.

+Gu

+From: Michael J. Witte <mjwitte@gard.com>
+Sent: Tuesday, February 6, 2024 12:49 PM
+To: Lixing Gu <gu@fsec.ucf.edu>; 'Lee, Edwin' <Edwin.Lee@nrel.gov>; 'Horowitz, Scott' <Scott.Horowitz@nrel.gov>; 'Winkler, Jon' <Jon.Winkler@nrel.gov>; 'DeGraw, Jason' <degrawjw@ornl.gov>; 'Neal Kruis' <neal.kruis@bigladdersoftware.com>; rraustad@fsec.ucf.edu
+Subject: Re: Roadmap for comments

+Gu,

+Did you consider extending the leakage options in ZoneHVAC:AirDistributionUnit instead of using the AFN objects?

+ZoneHVAC:AirDistributionUnit,

+  N1 , \field Nominal Upstream Leakage Fraction
+       \note fraction at system design Flow; leakage Flow constant, leakage fraction
+       \note varies with variable system Flow Rate.
+ N2 , \field Constant Downstream Leakage Fraction

+Mike

+### Discussion in the technicalities on 2/7/24 ###

+The roadmap was discussed in the Technicalities on 2/7/24.
+Here are comments and my reply after my name.

+Scott: Temperature control at the exterior boundary conditions

+Gu: I am going to add 3 more fields at the end of Duct:Loss:

+\field Environment Type
+\field Ambient Temperature Zone Name
+\field Ambient Temperature Schedule Name

+Mike: Heat dump from condution and leakaga to the zone?

+Scott: Use regain factor

+Gu: Any energy loss or gain from conduction and leakage will be added as zone loads.
+The detailed implementation will be addressed in the design document

+Jason DeGraw: Not undesrand fully and will need time to provide comments later.

+Gu: Will make offline contact

+Scott: Solve option in the AirflowNetwork:SimulationControl may be controversial, so that the AirflowNetwork:SimulationControl object may not be used.

+Jason: Agree.

+Brett: It is odd to use AirflowNetwork:SimulationControl for non AFN simplified duct model.

+Gu: I agree not to use AirflowNetwork:SimulationControl to trigger the simplified duct model.
+Instead, a new proposed object of Duct:Loss will be used.

+The trigger option using AirflowNetwork:SimulationControl in the Roadmap will be removed.

+Mike: May use duplcated objects as two sets.
+The first set for the AFN model, while the second set is used for the simplified duct model.

+Gu: I have no objection.
+The advantages are that different fields in different object sets can be applied.
+For example, some fields in the AFN model are used for pressure calculation, so that these fields may not be applied to the simplified duct model.

 ## Roadmap ##

 The roadmap presents my view to implement simplified duct model without using the AFN model.
 The proposed new feature should meet the above requirements and include a new object and possible modifications of existing objects.
 The present document addresses the possible inputs.